 Site Ownership: Consolidated Max Allowable Base Density: 50 units/acre (or 58 units) Proposed Density: 75 units/acre (or 50% density bonus) State Density Bonus: Requested (28 additional units) Status: Planning Application Under Review Entitlement - Anticipated late 2024 Proposed Net Increase in Units: 86 APN: Lot Size: Total Lot Size: 034-186-080 0.25 acres 1.16 acres 034-186-070 0.07 acres 034-186-060 0.14 acres 034-186-090 0.25 acres 034-186-110 0.45 acres

 APN: Lot Size: Total Lot Size:

 034-186-080 0.25 acres 1.16 acres

 034-186-070 0.07 acres

 034-186-060 0.14 acres

 034-186-090 0.25 acres

 034-186-110 0.45 acres

 Site Conditions Prior to Redevelopment: The parcels along E 4th Ave are currently occupied by a variety of commercial and residential uses.
 There is a Taco Bell on this site that was built in the 1970s and has an associated surface parking lot.
 A daycare occupies a nearby building on the corner of E 5th Ave and S Delaware St. There are two single family homes along S Delaware, one of which currently houses the San Mateo Japanese American Community Center.
 The gas station on this site was originally constructed in the early 1950s; it has already been demolished in preparation for redevelopment.
 Proposed Development: The applicant is requesting to demolish all existing on-site structures to build a new six-story mixed use building consisting of 142,046 square feet of office uses and 86 residential units.
 Nine units are designated to be affordable at the very low-income level or 50% AMI.
 The project is currently under review and entitlement is anticipated by late 2024.
 The project is expected to be available within the planning period.
 Site Constraints: Most of the parcels are owned by different parties which may pose a problem.
-In addition, as there is a gas station on the site, clean-up will be needed to remove any toxic waste that the station may have produced.
-This will be addressed during the formal planning application environmental review.
+There is a previously existing gas station that was removed and a case closure letter was issued for the site by the County of San Mateo, Environmental Health Services in November 2019.
+Additional cleanup, such as removing any residual contaminated soil can be addressed during construction of the project and is not anticipated to delay completion of the project.
+The project also proposes demolition of two historic buildings on one parcel, which is currently undergoing an Environmental Impact Review (EIR).
+However, the City Council has authority to override the EIR results and approve the demolition for housing.
 Proximity to Transit: Located within 0.3 miles of San Mateo Caltrain Station and 0.5 miles of S El Camino Real.
-Project Website: Block 20
+Project Website: Block 20 (500 E. 4th Ave.)